 Let’s say Google releases a new update.
 An SEO audit could help ensure all your web pages follow the update’s requirements.
 You could avoid falling to the bottom of the search engine rankings.

 On-page SEO makes sure each web page is optimised for search engines.
+It includes the elements within your page’s content, such as page titles and meta descriptions, as opposed to link building, which refers to the activity around the content.
 A web page could target a specific keyword, serving as a gateway to the rest of your website.

 Write page titles and meta descriptions.

 Before we proceed, let’s define a few words first.

 The page title is what appears when users find your content in search engine results.
 It’s also the title that appears at the top of your browser every time you open a new web page.